hqzhon/chatgpt-vscode-plugin/README.md

 After completing these steps, the extension should be ready to use.

-### Obtaining the session token

-To use this extension, you will need to authenticate with a valid session token from ChatGPT.
-To get a session token:

-1. Go to https://chat.openai.com/chat and log in or sign up.
-2. Open the developer tools in your browser.
-3. Go to the `Application` tab and open the `Cookies` section.
-4. Copy the value for `__Secure-next-auth.session-token` and save it.

-Once you have obtained a session token, you can configure the extension to use it as described in the previous section.

 ## Using the Extension

 To use the extension, open a text editor in Visual Studio Code and open the ChatGPT panel by clicking on the ChatGPT icon in the sidebar.
 This will open a panel with an input field where you can enter your prompt or question.
 By clicking enter, it will be sent to ChatGPT.
 Its response will be displayed below the input field in the sidebar (note that it may take some time for it to be calculated).